chrisdotgrubb/calcifer-project2/README.md

 # Shop

 The _Shop_ model is used to store references to services that are currently being performed in the shop.
 This is done to make these _services_ more accessible.
-There are no specifc routes associated with adding or deleting from the _shop_.
+There are no specific routes associated with adding or deleting from the _shop_.
 This is mainly done through the service routes, or in the rare case that a _car_ or _customer_ is deleted while that _service_ is in the _shop_.
 The only specific route for _service_ is the home route which displays all _services_ in the _shop_.
 These _services_ can also be accessed on any page through the dropdown in the navbar.

 ## Route